Author & Journalist...

 Denizen waited with Anduras and watched the pods glide from view.
 “It is a relief,” he sighed.
 “We need time to cope with our new situation.”

 “I know,” Denizen sang and looked toward the huge marble structures she and Anduras had explored as fry.
-Grand statues of long-forgotten Land Dwellers still standing.
+Grand statues of long-forgotten Land Dwellers were still standing.
 She swam toward her pod, then looked back at Anduras.

 It has been a long time since I have invited someone to my pod and taken a mate, she thought